bshawcross/crossedwfriends/README.md

   ```

 - Lint the codebase with:

   ```bash
   npm run lint
   ```

 - WebAuthn authentication only accepts platform biometrics (e.g., Face ID).
   External security keys are not supported.

+## Dev gotcha

+Browser extensions like Grammarly modify the `<body>` element before React hydrates, which can trigger misleading hydration mismatch errors.

+If you see these warnings, disable Grammarly or open the site in an incognito window without extensions.
+These mismatches are not bugs in the application.

 ## Browser testing